 be built to any railroads roadbed specs.
 These castings bolted right

 onto the main wing on the older series.
-On the Type J, the casting
+On the Type A, the casting would be moved to behind the wing and the operator could now raise or lower

 Ice Cutting Teeth One thing that has not ultimately changed on all Jordans